uwhackweek/hackweeks-as-a-service/docs/services/lead-community.md

 ## Specific Activities

-* acquire funding and develop a budget to support hackweek activities
+* Acquire funding and develop a budget to support hackweek activities.
-* work with the community to define the overarching goals of the hackweek
+* Work with the community to define the overarching goals of the hackweek.
-* recruit people to join the tutorial, project and technology organizing teams
+* Recruit people to join the hackweek organizing team.
-* attend the event and be available to assist with project and tutorial work
+* Attend the event and be available to assist with project and tutorial work.

 `````{dropdown} **People With Experience in this Role**
 :open: